-Additional Road Funds of \$603,000 in fiscal year 1999 and \$866,000 in fiscal year 2000 are provided to implement initiatives growing out of the Cabinet's Rest Area Operations EMPOWER process redesign.
-That will allow the agency to address safety concerns by providing more rest area parking for commercial trucks, install a weather information system, and also to operate a newly expanded Welcome Center in Shelby County.
+Additional Road Funds of \$603,000 in fiscal year 1999 and \$866,000 in fiscal year 2000 are proposed to implement initiatives growing out of the Cabinet's Rest Area Operations EMPOWER process redesign.
+These dollars will allow the agency to address safety concerns by providing more rest area parking for commercial trucks, install a weather information system, and also to operate a newly expanded Welcome Center in Shelby County.

-Three separate additional funding initiatives are encompassed in the enacted budget which are each focused on maintenance activities with a direct infrastructure preservation mission.
-Road Funds of \$1,000,000 in fiscal year 1999 and \$1,000,000 in fiscal year 2000 are provided for bridge maintenance and repairs, roadway drainage structures repairs and replacement, and repair, replacement and installation of guardrails.
+Three separate additional funding initiatives are encompassed in the Governor's recommended budget which are each focused on maintenance activities with a direct infrastructure preservation mission.
+Road Funds of \$1,000,000 in each year of the biennium are proposed for bridge maintenance and repairs, roadway drainage structures repairs and replacement, and repair, replacement and installation of guardrails.
 This \$6 million in total additional funding over the biennium will allow the Cabinet to make substantial progress in reducing a documented backlog in these critical highway components.